 What’s more interesting is that the average amount of time it takes for companies to realize that they’ve been breached is 197 days.
 Businesses with the right data breach recovery process contained their breach within 30 days and saved more than $1 million compared to companies that took longer than 30 days to intervene.

 Sometimes, technology fails us, and we lose information, but most of the time we lose information due to malicious threat actors who manage to penetrate and circumvent backups.
-They either steal data for their own use, or they strip businesses of their resources.
+They either steal data for their own use, or strip businesses of their resources.
 One threat actor that is known for destroying backups is the ransomware gang, Conti.
 The threat actor mainly targets backup systems to guarantee that ransom payments are made.

 Conti has been strategic in designing and deploying backup removal solutions, gaining access to backup user accounts with elevated privileges.
 After they gain access to these accounts, they are free to do anything they want with the backups they’ve infiltrated – including destroying, corrupting, and encrypting all data.
 This makes it extremely difficult or impossible to conduct a recovery procedure.
-We realize that keeping information secure comes with a hefty price tag, but price should be less of a concern when you run the risk of losing valuable data if you’re breached.
+We realize that keeping data secure comes with a hefty price tag, but price should be less of a concern when you run the risk of losing valuable data if you’re breached.

-Virtual private networks, or VPNs, are one of threat actors’ favorite entry points into a network.
+What it is: Virtual private networks, or VPNs, are one of threat actors’ favorite entry points into a network.
 A VPN allows people to access the Internet just as they would be able to if they were connected to a private network.
 Securing VPNs provides effective security for organizations and can help keep certain resources hidden.

-VPNs establish encrypted connections between devices, but an attacker can’t monitor VPN-encrypted traffic from outside the VPN.
+Example case: VPNs establish encrypted connections between devices, but an attacker can’t monitor VPN-encrypted traffic from outside the VPN.
 All it takes is one compromised account or device for an attacker to gain access to a VPN and steal what should be gated data.
 In September 2021, it was reported that a threat actor leaked 500,000 Fortinet VPN login credentials from 87,000 devices over the course of two years.
 The culprit was a member of the ransomware gang, Babuk.
 Although the VPN vulnerability had already been patched, the stolen credentials were still valid.

 Fortinet stated the attackers were able to obtain the credentials from systems that didn’t implement the patch.
 The vulnerability, tracked as CVE-2018-13379, is a path traversal vulnerability in Fortinet’s FortiOS SSL VPN web portal which allows unauthenticated users to read arbitrary files (including the sessions file).